JhanLiufu/SWRControl2021_Yu/README.md

 # ClosedLoopControl_Yu
-Mengzhan (John) code for Closed Loop Control system of Sharp Wave Ripples in Hippocampus CA3 region
+Mengzhan (John) code for Closed Loop Control system of Sharp Wave Ripples in Hippocampus CA3 region at Yu Lab, the University of Chicago, Chicago

 ---